 Whether you’re concerned about getting sick, need to clean a dusty room, or plan to work on a construction project, there are times when it can be dangerous to breathe in particulates in the air around you.
 With a disposable face mask, you can protect yourself from inhaling anything you don’t want to, and you can protect others from being exposed to any germs.

 A disposable face mask covers your nose and mouth and is thrown away after each use.
 It’s made of several layers of flexible material and features straps to hold it in place.
 Some disposable face masks are suitable for medical use and prevent you from breathing in or exhaling airborne germs, while others are designed for use in cleaning and construction settings and can keep you from inhaling smaller, non-infectious particles.

 To make sure that you’re adequately protected, you need to choose the best disposable face mask.
 That means selecting the right type, closure style, and other features that ensure the utmost protection and safety.
-Our buying guide has all the details to consider when shopping for disposable face masks.
-When you're ready to buy, please consider our highlighted favorites.

 There are several types of disposable face masks to choose from.